BookingSync/operations/README.md

 ### Idempotency checks

-Idempotency checks are used to skip operation in certain conditions.
-It is very similar to preconditions but if idempotency check fails - the operation will be successful any way.
-This is useful in cases when we want to ensure that operation is not going to run for the second time even if it was called, and especially for idempotent consumer patern implmenetation in event-driven systems.
+Idempotency checks are used to skip the operation body in certain conditions.
+It is very similar to preconditions but if the idempotency check fails - the operation will be successful anyway.
+This is useful in cases when we want to ensure that operation is not going to run for the second time even if it was called, and especially for idempotent consumer pattern implementation in event-driven systems.

-Normally, we advice for idempotency checks not to use the same logic which would be used for preconditions, i.e. not to use application business state checks.
-Instead, it worth implementing a separate mechanism like `ProcessedEvents` DB table.
+Normally, we advise for idempotency checks not to use the same logic which would be used for preconditions, i.e. not to use application business state checks.
+Instead, it is worth implementing a separate mechanism like `ProcessedEvents` DB table.

 Idempotency checks are running after policy checks but before preconditions.